carrillo417/osticket-prereqs/README.md

 <img src="https://i.imgur.com/VyzLPz6.png" height="80%" width="80%" alt=""/>

 - Follow the following steps for setting up correctly:
-- -Typical setup -> Launch Configuration Wizard after install -> Standard Configuration
+- Typical setup -> Launch Configuration Wizard after install -> Standard Configuration
 - Username: root
 - Password: root
 - (Using this username and password for an easier install and setup, not recommended in real scenarios)